vinders/_old_PandoraGS/README.md

 ### Project rebirth:
 This project will be restarted from scratch, using the things I've learned (test-driven dev, continuous integration, advanced testing and benchmarks, portable coding, CMake, C++17, Python scripts, gamma correction...).

-It will most likely rely on [the toolbox libraries I'm currently working on](https//github.com/vinders/pandora_toolbox) (as soon as I'm done with the portability of the DisplayMonitor/Window/WindowStyle features and with a basic Direct3D11 & OpenGL4 pipeline).
-Since this repo is polluted with old code and files, and to cleanup the history, I'll probably create a new repository.
+It will most likely rely on the toolbox libraries I'm currently working on (see my 'pandora_toolbox' repo).
+It'll probably start as soon as I'm done with the portability of the DisplayMonitor/Window/WindowStyle features I'm working on, and with a basic Direct3D11 & OpenGL4 pipeline.

 This will imply a few difference with the original project:
 * portability: it will work on Windows, but also Linux and Mac OS.